WGNY (AM): Early years

 In 1937, WGNY moved its operations to 161 Broadway in Newburgh.
 The following year, Goelet sold the station to Merritt C. Speidel and the WGNY Broadcasting Company.
 Originally powered at 100 watts, WGNY upped its output to 250 watts in 1940 (and eventually 10,000 watts in the 1970s).
 Billing itself as "The Only Radio Station Between Albany and New York City", WGNY would have Orange County, New York, to itself until Middletown's WALL signed on in 1942.
 During the 1940s and 50s, WGNY had satellite studios in Middletown and Poughkeepsie.

 In 1952, WGNY switched its news affiliation from United Press to the Associated Press (AP).
 Speidel retired and was replaced as president by George W. Bingham.
 In 1953, a third station in Orange County signed on, WDLC in Port Jervis But WGNY's listening dominance in the county captured over half the audience as late as the mid-1950s.

 More changes came in 1958, when WGNY Broadcasting sold out to Orange County Broadcasting, Inc. The studios were moved to Little Britain Road in New Windsor, where they remain to this day.

 WGNY-FM

 In the fall of 1966, FM radio came to Orange County, with WFMN ("FM Newburgh") reaching the air on October 29, followed by Middletown's WALL-FM on November 11.
 WFMN, owned by brothers Wilbur and Donald Nelson, broadcast at 103.1 MHz and moved into 104 Broadway in Newburgh—just down the street from the old WGNY studios.
 WFMN and WGNY remained competitors until 1974, when WGNY bought out Stereo Newburgh, Inc. (which had bought WFMN the previous year).

 WFMN changed its call sign to WGNY-FM in 1985, then to WJGK in 2010.
-Starting in February 26, 2011, a new WGNY-FM in Rosendale, New York, began duplicating WGNY's AM signal on 98.9 MHz.
+Starting on February 26, 2011, a new WGNY-FM in Rosendale, New York, began duplicating WGNY's AM signal on 98.9 MHz.
 Meanwhile, translator W231BP in Chester (WGNY's original location) began carrying WJGK's programming at 94.1 FM.